Combodo/combodo-powerbi-template/README.md

-# PowerBI reporting template - Helpdesk view
+# Reporting template for PowerBI - Helpdesk view

 ## About